MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-certificates.md

 You can use certificates to secure connections to your Remote Desktop Services (RDS) deployment and between RDS server roles.
 RDS uses Secure Socket Layer (SSL) or Transport Layer Security (TLS) to encrypt connections to the RDS Web, Connection Broker and Gateway role services.

-Certificates prevent man-in-the-middle attacks<!---Elaborate?----> by verifying that the server sending information to the client is authentic.
+Certificates prevent man-in-the-middle attacks, where a bad actor intercepts traffic between the Remote Desktop Protocol (RDP) server and client to steal confidential information or deny access to credentials, by verifying that the server sending information to the client is authentic.
 When this trust relationship is set up, the client considers the connection secure and can accept data going to and from the server.

 ## Prerequisites